Towns & Places

 Since the county’s beginning, there was a strip of territory about ten miles in width along the southern part of the county that had belonged to the Osage Indians.
 The reservation was a strip measuring 20 by 70 miles situated in Greenwood County and in Elk, Wilson, and Butler Counties.
 In 1870, settlers demanded more land, and this property was placed in trust with the United States to be disposed of for the Indians who were removed to Indian Territory (Oklahoma.)
 The land was then made available for homesteading for $1.25 per acre.
 Before long, many of the best farms in the county were located in this tract near the towns of Gould and Severy.

 Railroad negotiations began as early as 1870, and several bond elections were held over the next decade for various railroads.
-However, it would be several years before a railroad would reach the county, the first of which was the Atchison, Topeka & Santa Fe Railroad (at that time the Kansas City, Emporia, and Southern), in 1879.
-The next was the St. Louis and San Francisco Railroad, built in 1880, and Missouri Pacific Railroad established their line in June 1882.
+However, it would be several years before a railroad would reach the county, the first of which was the Atchison, Topeka & Santa Fe Railroad (at that time, the Kansas City, Emporia, and Southern) in 1879.
+The next was the St. Louis and San Francisco Railroad, built in 1880, and Missouri Pacific Railroad established its line in June 1882.

 In Eureka, the old Greenwood Hotel has been restored to its former glory and is available today for special events.
 There are several festivals and events throughout the year.
 Both residents and visitors enjoy fishing at the Fall River Reservoir and Toronto Lake.
 For an in-depth view of Greenwood County history, visitors can learn more at the Greenwood County Historical Museum in Eureka.